MediScribe/docjet-mobile/code-review.md

 Okay, the DataSource isn't a complete tire fire anymore thanks to the abstractions and DI.
 Good.
 You laid *a* foundation.

 **BUT**, the `AudioRecorderRepositoryImpl` is now the problem child.
 It's leaky, inefficient, duplicated, error-prone, and *still missing the main fucking feature*.
-The `testingSetCurrentRecordingPath` hack persists, mocking your DI efforts.
+The `testingSetCurrentRecordingPath` hack persists, mocking your DI efforts, and the DataSource itself is a bloated mess violating SRP.
 And you might have a useless Use Case layer adding dead weight.

-It's like you fixed the plumbing in one bathroom only to find the main sewer line backing up into the kitchen.
+It's like you fixed the plumbing in one bathroom only to find the main sewer line backing up into the kitchen, *and* the water heater is trying to do the job of the furnace too.

 **Mandatory Path Forward (NO DEVIATION):**